top of page

 For instance, if you find lunchtime interruptions from colleagues are becoming a pattern, gently reinforce the boundary: “I’m using lunch as a break today, but I’m happy to discuss this later.”

-The Summary Pic
+The Summary Snapshot

 Boundaries Create Safer, Healthier Spaces